zirkelkoenig/swift-stack/README.md

 Currently, the internal timings reflect those of TGM2's Master Mode, sans the time requirements and invisible/fading credit roll.

+If you can think of a cool name for this project, please hit me up.

 # Code Details
 ## Pieces
 Internally, all pieces are identified by their color.